 On another hand, I hate it!
 I mean, let’s get real here.
 We are busy moms, we are already scrambling to find time to do our usual regular housework, how can we carve out even more time for yet another project?
 Am I right?

 I decided to put together a list of spring cleaning tips for the busy mom to help us all save a little sanity and get our houses back in spring shape without exhausting our bodies or our schedules.

-Create a list and assign each person in the family a responsibility or two and allow them to do it.
-Just don’t hover because micromanaging can actually make it worse.
+Create a list and assign each person in the family a task or two and allow them to do it.
+Just don’t hover because micromanaging can make things worse.
 It results in the tasks taking more time and you may actually discourage family members from wanting to help again.
 Sure the job may not be done just as you would have done it, but it will be done.